Silicon Valley backs transgender rights in Supreme Court case

-Tech is throwing its support behind transgender rights in connection with an upcoming Supreme Court case.
+Tech is throwing its support behind transgender rights in connection with an upcoming US Supreme Court case.

 "Across the country, corporate leaders are speaking out because they know attacking transgender youth isn't just shameful -- it also puts the families of their employees and customers at risk," said Human Rights Campaign President Chad Griffin, in a statement.